Holland's Pies: Football

 The pies are sold on matchdays at northern football clubs including Manchester City, Huddersfield Town, Stockport County, Bradford City, Bolton Wanderers, Blackburn Rovers and Blackpool.
 They were endorsed by celebrity chef and Norwich City F.C. director, Delia Smith in July 2000, who introduced them to Carrow Road.

-In June 2007, Holland's signed a two year club record shirt sponsorship deal with local team Burnley F.C.
-As part of the deal, Holland's Pies are sold on matchdays at Turf Moor.
+In June 2007, Holland's Pies signed a shirt sponsorship deal with Lancashire club Burnley.
+The partnership ended in 2009.

 Endorsements

 Celebrities who have endorsed Holland's Pies include chef Delia Smith, radio presenters Mark Radcliffe and Marc Riley, Cilla Black, Peter Kay and Wayne Hemingway.